Johne103/WDI-Project2/README.md

 * Provisw the ability to have a second player on the same device or a seperate.
 * Include audio themes depending on the super hero or villian selected.
 * Include animation for selected super heros and villains.
+* The inclusion of additional questions with five questions allocated to all countries but the most powerful which will be allocated ten questions.

 ###Bugs/Issues